boschsensortec/Bosch-BSEC2-Library/README.md

 Download this library as a zip and import it into the Arduino IDE.
 Refer to [this](https://www.arduino.cc/en/Guide/Libraries) guide on how to import libraries.

+### 3. Install the BME68x library

+   - Download the Arduino library "Bosch_BME68x_Library" from [here](https://github.com/BoschSensortec/Bosch-BME68x-Library).
+This library is a dependency for using the BSEC library.

-### 3. Install esp32 Board package in the Arduino IDE
+### 4. Install esp32 Board package in the Arduino IDE

 - Open File->Preferences->Settings